 Older women are at a higher risk of developing certain complications during pregnancy, including:

-These complications can lead to others if they go untreated, including premature birth, low birth weight and pregnancy loss.
-But they are all manageable or treatable, and your care team will test for them regularly throughout your pregnancy to minimize your risk.
+If left untreated, these complications can lead to others – including premature birth, low birth weight and pregnancy loss.
+But these are all manageable or treatable, and your care team will test for them regularly throughout your pregnancy to minimize the risk to you and your baby.
+For example, to decrease your chance of developing preeclampsia and help your placenta function better, your care team may recommend that you take a low-dose aspirin starting in the second trimester.

 Increased risk of chromosomal conditions

 As mentioned above, your chances of having a baby with a chromosomal condition increase as you get older, but it’s still rather rare.
-Down syndrome is the most common chromosomal condition among babies born to older mothers, and affects about one in 85 babies born to 40-year-old mothers.
+Down syndrome is the most common chromosomal condition among babies born to older mothers and affects about one in 106 babies born to 40-year-old mothers.

 If you want to know about the likelihood of chromosomal conditions and other issues before or during your pregnancy, ask your care provider about genetic testing.
 Screenings and diagnostic tests are usually offered as a part of prenatal care and can be used to check for the presence of various conditions, or their odds of developing.